Who we are

 Analysis and reflection

-The CHA will engage in self-critical reflection of humanitarian action by the German government, the parliament, NGOs and other civil society, academic and political actors in Germany and German speaking Europe.
-Analysis and studies will build on international research, inspire German debates by the latter, and feed German perspectives into the international arena.
+CHA engages in self-critical reflection of humanitarian action by the German government, the parliament, NGOs and other civil society, academic and political actors in Germany and German speaking Europe.
+Analyses and studies build on international research, inspire German debates by the latter, and feed German perspectives into the international arena.

 Debate and policy engagement

-The CHA will serve as a forum for controversial and open discussion with national and international humanitarian actors and with academic networks.
-Based on its independence it will raise sensitive issues and challenges for humanitarian principles in action.
-Initiated debates will also serve as policy and practical advice for humanitarian actors.
+CHA serves as a forum for controversial and open discussion with national and international humanitarian actors and with academic networks.
+Based on its independence it raises sensitive issues and challenges for humanitarian principles in action.
+Initiated debates also serve as policy and practical advice for humanitarian actors.

 Imparting knowledge and know-how

-The CHA will promote communication and education on humanitarian action, its challenges and principles in public and in political discourse and will build partnerships in this arena.
+CHA promotes communication and education on humanitarian action, its challenges and principles in public and in political discourse and it builds partnerships in this arena.
 The imparting of knowledge and know-how, for instance in civic education, comprises the necessity and dilemmas of humanitarian action.

 The CHA is not meant to be a purely academic institution, nor to represent humanitarian organisations vis-à-vis the German Federal Government.
 The Centre rather builds a bridge between academic analysis of humanitarian action and projects and programmes in the field.
-It will also bridge and connect international discussions and the debate in Germany.
-The results of this work and the related recommendations will be freely accessible to all actors.
+It also bridges and connects international discussions and the debate in Germany.
+The results of this work and the related recommendations are freely accessible to all actors.